Signs and Symptoms of Hypogonadism

-Testosterone deficiency has been linked to muscle weakness and osteoporosis.
-In one study, proximal and distal muscle weakness was detected in 68% of men with primary or secondary hypogonadism.
+Testosterone deficiency has been linked to muscle weakness and osteoporosis (bone loss).
+In one study, proximal and distal muscle weakness was detected in 68 percent of men with primary or secondary hypogonadism.

 Spinal, trabecular, and radial cortical bone density may also be significantly reduced in testosterone-deficient men.
 Thirty percent of men with spinal osteoporosis have long-standing testosterone deficiency, and one-third of men have subnormal bone density that puts them at risk for fracture.